vuejs/vue-router/docs/en/pipeline/data.md

 The `data` transition hook is called immediately after the `activate` hook is resolved, and right before the view switching is executed.
 The entering component gets a **`$loadingRouteData`** meta property, which starts with value `true` and set to `false` when the `data` hook is resolved.
 This property can be used to display a loading state for the entering component.

+When resolved, the component will also emit a `'route-data-loaded'` event.

 The `data` hook is different from `activate` in that:

 1. `data` is also called every time the route changes, even if the current component is reused, while `activate` is only called when component is newly created.